tmarshall/dribbble-api/README.md

 ### Lists of Shots

 This one is a bit different.
-It does not take a shot id.
-Instead, it takes the name of a list.
+It doesn't take a shot id.
+Instead it takes the name of a list.

 Possible names are `popular`, `debuts` and `everyone`.